 10. Embrace Whimsical Elegance

-A cross between your grandma’s living room and Jane Austen’s drawing room, English country cottage style is the coziest delight to cross the Atlantic since Lady Grey.
+A cross between your grandma’s living room and Jane Austen’s drawing room, English country cottage style is the coziest delight to cross the Atlantic since Earl Grey.
 Capturing the mix of whimsy and elegance that defines this charming aesthetic, our exclusive Laura Ashley designer collection brings the iconic British brand’s signature floral motifs and geometric patterns—like the star-patterned Wicker Charcoal floor tile shown here—to durable porcelain tile.
-If this sweet, sophisticated style is just your cup of tea, explore how to infuse it throughout your home in our guide to English country cottage design.

 12. Showcase Your Sophistication With a Versailles Pattern

-Here, squares and rectangular tiles of various sizes are arranged in a classic Versailles pattern.
+Consisting of squares and rectangular tiles of various sizes, the classic Versailles pattern brings royal elegance to even the smallest format.
 The Queen Beige Tumbled Small Versailles marble floor tile contributes to the classiness of this exquisite, modern kitchen, designed by Wit and Delight.
-The elegant pattern elevates the space, while the muted palette allows the boldly veined marble backsplash and countertops to stand out.
+The regal pattern–named for the French Palace of Versailles where it originated–elevates the space, while the muted palette allows the boldly veined marble backsplash and countertops to stand out.

 Ready to tackle your kitchen reno this year?
-Discover even more ideas to redo your limited culinary space with 26 Small Kitchen Backsplash Tile Ideas for 2026.
+Discover even more ideas to redo your limited culinary space with Small Kitchen Backsplash Tile Ideas.
 Or, if you’re looking for some guidance on an upcoming project, set up a free design consultation to get advice from our tile experts.

 Find a store.